SG-JB Crossing: 14 Tips to Go Through Customs Faster (2022)

 Most people do not know how the ACS works — just observe how many times people have to re-scan their passports and holding up the queues.
 To go through the first machine, the automated passport scanner, fast, remember these:

 1. Wait until you are told to insert your passport, then do so.
 This allows the sensors to be activated before you insert your passport into the slot and trigger the scanning process.
 If you insert too early, the scanner may not be triggered and result in a short delay.
-However, this is trivial as the person in front may need some time to clear the ACS.
+However, this is trivial as the person in front usually takes longer to clear the ACS.

 2. Press down the personal particulars page of the passport to make it flush against the screen to facilitate the scanning process.
 Don't just insert and leave it there as any gaps will allow light to infiltrate and interfere with the scanner.
 If the scan fails, you will be asked to re-scan your passport or go queue at a manual clearance counter — which will cost you more time.
 So, do press down your passport for the scanner to read your data clearly.